UTS-eResearch/data_directory_cataloger/README.md

     mkdocs-material==8.4.2

 It is best to install these into a Python virtual environment which can be sourced before running the programs.
-See the `update_mkdocs_site.sh` as an example.
+See the script `update_site_example.sh` as an example.

 ## License